 - Being candid about your experience will help the company in improving those areas, and it will prove beneficial for other employees

-- The exit interview proves a source of feedback that shows an honest picture from the employee’s viewpoint
+- It proves a source of feedback that shows an honest picture from the employee’s viewpoint

-- An exit interview can help the company in uncovering serious issues like violence, discrimination, and harassment.
+- It can help the company in uncovering serious issues like violence, discrimination, and harassment.

 - It gives an insight into training requirements, Onboarding, and recruiting policies